jmyoung36/fMRI_connectivity_accurately_distinguishes_cases/README.md

 Subject ID | case/control label | age | sex | motion | prediction

-where prediction is a probabilistic prediction of case or male status for prediction of case/control or prediction of sex files respectively, or point predictions of age or motion level for age and motion level prediction files.
+where prediction is a probabilistic prediction of case or male status for prediction of case/control or prediction of sex files respectively, or point predictions of age or motion level for age and motion level prediction files. case/control labels are -1 for case and 1 for control, sex labels are -1 for male and 1 for female.
 To enable assessment of which connections or regions are important in the classification, we also output files containing the classification/regression weights for each fold and each prediction task.

 As the correction method is quite slow (taking several hours at least per cross validation fold), we recommend using a cluster if available to run a large number of cross validation folds in parallel, using the job id to index the output files and seed the random number generator so each train/test split is different.
 Alternatively classify.m can easily be modified to perform a number of cross validations iteratively on a single machine.
 In this case output files could either be per fold or a single file containing all predictions.
+NB due to randomizations in the cross validations and within the GPML library results will not exactly match our own.